 We can send the CNCC to you via international courier, such as FedEx.

-Note: For persons who need a CNCC for purposes of immigration to the United States, Canada, Australia, New Zealand, etc., in those rare cases where the Chinese government is unwilling to issue a CNCC, those countries have legal provisions waiving the CNCC requirement if proof of “unavailability” of the CNCC is submitted.
-Our law firm can assist in obtaining proof that a CNCC is unavailable.
+For persons who need a CNCC for purposes of immigration to the United States, Canada, Australia, New Zealand, etc., in those rare cases where the Chinese government is unwilling to issue a CNCC, those countries have legal provisions waiving the CNCC requirement.

 Legal Fees and Expenses